Apurbo-Knight/Learn-With-Fun/README.md

 # Live Website Link
 - https://melodious-starship-e65f44.netlify.app/
 #  5 features of your website/project.
 - Login Feature.
-No one can see Lessons with out Login
+No one can see Lessons with out Login.
 - 10 different lesson to learn Hindi language.
-- In lesson section, the information of every word is in a car form. which is very   easy to understand for learner.
+- In lesson section, the information of every word is in a card form.
+Which is very easy to understand for learner.
 - Clicking on the word learner can hear the pronounciation of the word.
 - There is a tutorial section .
 Where we provide some videos to learn Hindi language .
 #  npm packages I have used